History of the Jews in the Netherlands: Ashkenazi Jews

 Under the government of William V, the country was troubled by internal dissensions.
 But the Jews remained loyal to him.
-As he entered the legislature on the day of his majority, 8 March 1766, in the synagogues services of thanks-giving were held.
+As he entered the legislature on the day of his majority, 8 March 1766, in synagogues services of thanks-giving were held.
 William V visited both the German and the Portuguese synagogues on 3 June 1768.
 He also attended the marriages of offspring of various prominent Jewish families.

-French Revolution and Napoleon
+Batavian Republic and Jewish emancipation

-The year 1795 brought the results of the French Revolution to the Netherlands, including emancipation for the Jews.
+The year 1795 brought the results of the French Revolution to the Netherlands, including Jewish emancipation, making them full citizens.
 The National Convention, on 2 September 1796, proclaimed this resolution: "No Jew shall be excluded from rights or advantages which are associated with citizenship in the Batavian Republic, and which he may desire to enjoy."
 Moses Moresco was appointed member of the municipality at Amsterdam; Moses Asser member of the court of justice there.
 The old conservatives, at whose head stood the chief rabbi Jacob Moses Löwenstamm, were not desirous of emancipation rights.
 Indeed, these rights were for the greater part of doubtful advantage; their culture was not so far advanced that they could frequent ordinary society; besides, this emancipation was offered to them by a party which had expelled their beloved Prince of Orange, to whose house they remained so faithful that the chief rabbi at The Hague, Saruco, was called the "Orange dominie"; the men of the old régime were even called "Orange cattle".
-Nevertheless, the Revolution appreciably ameliorated the condition of the Jews; in 1799 their congregations received, like the Christian congregations, grants from the treasury.
-In 1798 Jonas Daniel Meijer interceded with the French minister of foreign affairs in behalf of the Jews of Germany; and on 22 August 1802, the Dutch ambassador, Schimmelpenninck, delivered a note on the same subject to the French minister.
+Nevertheless, the Revolution appreciably ameliorated the condition of the Jews; in 1799 their congregations received, as with Christian congregations, grants from the treasury.
+In 1798 Jonas Daniel Meijer interceded with the French minister of foreign affairs on behalf of the Jews of Germany; and on 22 August 1802, the Dutch ambassador, Schimmelpenninck, delivered a note on the same subject to the French minister.

+Nineteenth century to 1940

+This period of history between Dutch Republic, the florescence of Jewry in the Netherlands, and outbreak World War II, with the Holocaust having a disproportionate impact on the Netherlands compared to other Western European countries, has had an impact on how the period's history is written.
+After Jewish emancipation in the Netherlands, Jews increasingly integrated and assimilated into Dutch society and became more secular, as did Dutch society as a whole.
+Jews did not form a separate segment ("pillar") of Dutch society but became part of others.
+Although many no longer were observant religiously or had a significant connection to Jewish culture, the non-Jewish Dutch population considered them to be separate.
+Jews clustered in a small number of economic sectors, including the diamond sector, where Jews traditionally worked, and textiles, where some small-scale Jewish entrepreneurs became industrialists.
+Both industries became important for general Dutch economy in the era.